Integrated Writing 4

 Take a look at these different sources.
 Who is the audience for each of these?
 How do you know?
 What differences in register do you notice?

-Below is a department email sent to all students in your major.
-Read through the announcement of the change to the program.
-Then choose one of the additional sources.
-Using information from both sources, write an email explaining your situation and goals.
+1. Below is an email sent to all employees in your department.
+Read through the announcement of the change to the policy.

 CC BY-NC: This work is released under a CC BY-NC license, which means that you are free to do with it as you please as long as you (1) properly attribute it and (2) do not use it for commercial gain.